ManuGithubSteam/Surface3ProArch/README.md

 __Note:__ Maybe you have to reattacht the Surface cover to reactivate it because of sleep stuff in powertop

+### Make Gnome shutdown on battery

+When Gnome is on battery, it gives you the choice to hibernate or suspend the laptop aftetr some time of inactivity.
+As both are no options for us, we need to tinker with the Gnome registry:

+Use dconf-editor to navigate to: `org.gnome.settings-daemon.plugins.power`

+Here go into: `sleep-inactive-battery-type`

+In Custom Value, set `shutdown`

+If you want you can set the timeout also, standard is 15 minutes (900 seconds)

 ### Sudo rules

 Edit the sudoers file with this (very end of the file!):